 Here’s an example

-It’s more an understanding how much food our bodies need as opposed to how much it wants.
+It’s more an understanding of how much food our bodies need as opposed to how much it wants.

 - Practice mindful eating. (slowly, chewing, taking breaths etc)